MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: **Off**

 If you don't specify this client setting, the value that you specify for OutlookUnlabeledCollaborationAction is used for unlabeled email messages without attachments as well as unlabeled email messages with attachments.

-### To specify the allowed domain names for recipients exempt from the pop-up messages

-When you specify domain names in an additional advanced client setting, users do not see the pop-up messages for recipients who have that domain name included in their email address.
-In this case, the emails are sent without interruption.
-To specify multiple domains, add them as a single string, separated by commas.

-A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
-In this case, you specify all the email domains that are used by your organization and by your partners.

-Create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

-Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

-- Warn messages:

-    - Key: **OutlookWarnTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

-- Justification messages:

-    - Key: **OutlookJustifyTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

-- Block messages:

-    - Key: **OutlookBlockTrustedDomains**

-    - Value: **\<**domain names, comma separated**>**

-For example, to never block emails sent to users who have a contoso.com email address, specify the advanced client setting of **OutlookBlockTrustedDomains** and **contoso.com**.
-As a result, users do not see the warning pop-up messages in Outlook when they send an email to john@sales.contoso.com.

 ## Set a different default label for Outlook